dcompoze/dcompoze/README.md

 I'm a software engineer with over 11 years of professional experience, specialising in blockchain, finance and web technologies.

-Blockchain • Finance • Linux • Rust • Web
+Blockchain • Finance • Linux • Python • Rust